-- School divisions are mandated by law to provide, without cost, instruction specifically designed to meet the unique needs of children with disabilities, ages 2 through 21 (§ 22.1-214). - A child is determined eligible for special education and related services by an eligibility team at the school.
+School divisions are mandated by law to provide, without cost, instruction specifically designed to meet the unique needs of children with disabilities, ages 2 through 21 (§ 22.1-214).

+- A child is determined eligible for special education and related services by an eligibility team at the school.
 This team uses data gathered through a comprehensive evaluation.
 The school division may use data provided by the LDSS or other source (e.g., psychological, medical, hearing or vision screenings/evaluation, and sociocultural evaluations).
-This team makes its decision for such services no later than 65 business days after the referral for the evaluation is received by the division.
+This team makes its decision for such services no later than 65 business days after the referral for the evaluation is received by the division. - The school division shall develop an individualized education program (IEP) within 30 calendar days after eligibility has been determined.